top of page

 Awal music distribution

 AWAL works slightly differently from the other distributors mentioned above.
-AWAL is a free music distribution service; Artists do not pay upfront fees but give AWAL a 15% commission from future royalties.
+AWAL is a free music distribution service; Artists do not pay upfront fees but give AWAL a 15% commission from future royalties on the entry-tier (AWAL Core); higher tiers (AWAL+ and AWAL Recordings) range from 20-30% or are negotiated label-style deals.
 On Awal you have to go through a review process in order to join their platform.
 Artists can join AWAL either through a direct referral of someone they trust or through their online A&R submission process.
 You’ll have to send in your work so they can check it out - should they vibe with your sound, you might get picked to use their service.
 When getting started, AWAL walks you through building your artist page on big streaming sites, making sure things look sharp so fans notice and connect.

 AWAL insists that independent artists own their work from start to finish and keep creative control over their work, as well as keep 85% of the revenue earned.
 AWAL states that they enjoy working with artists who are already gaining a decent amount of streams, especially leading independent artists who want stronger positioning on popular stores and a better-developed artist profile.This can definitely have a positive impact on your royalty earnings.
 AWAL supports the success of its artists by providing resources and opportunities to help them reach their goals and grow their audience.